 A few more tips and tricks for you…

 After such an amazing response from our first “Avoiding Paper Remorse” post, we’ve decided to put together another one!
-We’ve been in the business for 10 years so we’re certainly not short on advice.
+We’ve been in the business for over 10 years so we’re certainly not short on advice.
 Here are five more pitfalls to avoid…

 1. One more seating card